-Visionary appeared three years ago as a vigilante crime fighter, and what made him different from other wannabe heroes was his supernatural capabilities.
-Most impressive of which was his ability to set things alight by touching them.
+The vigilante crime fighter first appeared three years ago, and what made him different from other wannabe heroes was his supernatural capabilities.
+Most impressive of which was his potential to set things alight by touching them.
 Don’t believe me?
-Watch the videos on the internet.
-He also had a manifesto called The Vision, which detailed how the city could be improved and was often found attached to offenders he’d stopped.
+Watch the videos online.
+He also had a manifesto titled The Vision, which detailed how the city could be bettered and was often found attached to offenders he’d apprehended.

 Welcome to The Maillot Show everyone.